Yukhym Konoplya

-Yukhym Dmytrovych Konoplya (Юхи́м Дми́трович Конóпля; born 26 August 1999) is a Ukrainian professional footballer who plays as a right-back for Ukrainian Premier League club Shakhtar Donetsk and the Ukraine national team.
+Yukhym Dmytrovych Konoplya (Юхи́м Дми́трович Конóпля; born 26 August 1999) is a Ukrainian professional footballer who plays as a right-back for Bundesliga club Borussia Mönchengladbach and the Ukraine national team.

 Club career

 Shakhtar Donetsk

 Born in Donetsk, Konoplya is a product of Shakhtar Donetsk academy.
 He played with Shakhtar Donetsk in UEFA Youth League in the 2017–18 and 2018–19 seasons.

 Desna Chernihiv

 In the summer of 2019 he moved on loan to Desna Chernihiv and made his debut in the Ukrainian Premier League as a second-half substitute player in a winning home match against Vorskla Poltava on 3 August 2019.
 At the end of the season his club qualified for the UEFA Europa League for the first time in club history.
 In the summer of 2020 he agreed to extend his contract for one more year with Desna Chernihiv Konoplya played in the first European match in the history of the club against Wolfsburg in the 2020–21 UEFA Europa League third qualifying round at the AOK Stadion.
 On 30 September 2020 he played against Rukh Lviv in the Ukrainian Cup with the Chernihiv club qualifying for the round of 16.
 On 9 May 2021 he scored his first senior goal against Mariupol in the Ukrainian Premier League.